arisapooeater/9CT-Task-3/PROJECT_DOCUMENTATION.md

 ## Phase 4 : Testing and Evaluating
-### Analyse and Conclude
+### Analyse and Conclude (two SEE-I)
 Analyse your findings using at least one SEE-I paragraph.
 If you spot areas needing more research, make a note of them in your findings.
 Make sure to provide a conclusion on your hypothesis.

 Analyse - (Identify components and the relationship between them.Draw out and relate implications. )

 conclusion of hypothesis -
 My hypothesis was overall supported by the data analysed, but there are several unexplored areas that may need investigation for this project to be accurate and reliable.
-According to the comparison in the data visualisation,   students ARE less willing to buy chocolate when made aware of unethical company practices but are more reluctant to refrain when the brand is widely recognised
+According to the comparison in the data visualisation, students ARE less willing to buy chocolate when made aware of unethical company practices but are more reluctant to refrain when the brand is widely recognised, (provingt that)

+However,
 Evaluate
 Example
 Imagine